NVIDIA/NeMo-Skills/docs/releases/openreasoning/dataset.md

 ```

 Next, we generate solutions for these problems.
-We use DeepSeek-R1 with [PARAMETERS PLACEHOLDER] to generate solutions.
+We use DeepSeek-R1-0528 to generate solutions with parameters as described in the math section above.

 The final step is to apply majority voting over the solutions generated in the previous step to obtain the final dataset.